k3zh4v4/zygos/README.md

 **3. Install Dependencies**
 ```
 Bash
-pip install fastapi uvicorn requests
-(Note: If you have a requirements.txt, use pip install -r requirements.txt instead).
+use pip install -r requirements.txt [The requirements file is provided in the same main branch]
 ```

 **4. Spin up the Ollama Container**